opennetworkinglab/ngsdn-tutorial/EXERCISE-8.md

 of the mobile architecture that is used as a gateway between the base stations and the Internet.
 Base stations aggregate UE traffic in GTP tunnels (one or more per UE).
 The SPGW has many functions, among which that of terminating GTP tunnels.
-In other words, it encapsulates downlink traffic (Internet->UE) in an additional IPv4+UDP+GTP header, or it removes it for the uplink direction.
+In other words, it encapsulates downlink traffic (Internet→UE) in an additional IPv4+UDP+GTP-U header, or it removes it for the uplink direction (UE→Internet).

 In this exercise you will learn how to:

 * Program a switch with the `fabric-spgw` profile;
 * Use Trellis to route traffic from the PDN to the eNodeB;
-* Use the ONOS REST APIs to enable GTP encapsulation of downlink traffic.
+* Use the ONOS REST APIs to enable GTP encapsulation of downlink traffic on `leaf1`.

 ## Exercise steps